Chart Color Schemes

 Infrastructure

-Terrey Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Terrey Hills has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified two projects that may impact the area significantly due to changes in local infrastructure.
-Key projects include Connecting Northern Beaches - Cycling & Walking Paths, Mona Vale Road West Upgrade from McCarrs Creek Road to Powder Works Road, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, and Wakehurst Parkway Improvements from Frenchs Forest to Narrabeen.
-The following list details those most relevant:.
+AreaSearch has identified two projects that could impact the area, namely Connecting Northern Beaches - Cycling & Walking Paths and Mona Vale Road West Upgrade from McCarrs Creek Road to Powder Works Road.
+Other major initiatives include Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Wakehurst Parkway Improvements between Frenchs Forest and Narrabeen.

 Professional plan users can use the search below to filter and access additional projects.